AleOnori98/MicroGridsPy_Doc/docs/source/usage.rst

 HiGHS is freely available under the MIT licence and is downloaded from Github.
 Installing HiGHS from source code requires CMake minimum version 3.15, but no other third-party utilities.
 HiGHS can be used as a stand-alone executable on Windows, Linux and MacOS.
 There is a C++11 library which can be used within a C++ project or, via one of the interfaces, to a project written in other languages.

+More info on the online `HiGHS documentation <https://ergo-code.github.io/HiGHS/dev/>`_